 Limited IRB Review: The IRB review required pursuant to 45 CFR 46.104(d)(2)(iii), (d)(3)(i)(C), (d)(7), or (d)(8) or the corresponding provisions in the regulations of any federal department or agency adopting the Federal Policy in order for Research to be considered exempt under one of those provisions.

-Local Considerations: Requirements of any applicable state or local laws, regulations, institutional policies, standards, or other local factors, including local ancillary reviews; any federal department- or agency-specific requirements; and the requirements of any applicable federal laws or regulations other than the Federal Policy, other federal human subjects protection regulations or policies, and the FDA Clinical Investigation Regulations that would affect the conduct by or approval of the Research on behalf of the Relying Institution.
-For purposes of the Agreement, HIPAA and its requirements are not considered Local Considerations.
+Local Considerations: Requirements of any applicable state or local laws, regulations, institutional policies, standards, or other local factors, including local ancillary reviews.

 Losses: Any and all damages, judgments, liabilities, costs, expenses (including, without limitation, reasonable attorney’s fees and expenses of litigation), or other losses incurred by or imposed upon any Indemnified Party(ies) or Other Party(ies) as a result of third-party claims, suits, demands, actions, or causes of action.

-Mandated Policy/Policies: Federal department- or agency-mandated policies and procedures governing the conduct of a reliance relationship once it is established.Agency Processes: Federal department or agency processes for initiating reliance and for determination of the Reviewing IRB/Reviewing IRB Institution.
+Mandated Policy/Policies: Federal department- or agency-mandated policies and procedures governing the conduct of a reliance relationship once it is established.

+Mandated Processes: Federal department or agency processes for initiating reliance and for determination of the Reviewing IRB/Reviewing IRB Institution.

 NCATS: National Center for Advancing Translational Sciences at NIH.